Is Falafel Healthy For You?

 Protein Source

 Falafel provides a plant-based protein alternative.
+It is a nutritious substitute for red meat, offering high protein with less saturated fat.
 It’s free from cholesterol and lower in saturated fats compared to meat.

 Environmental Impact